ChalmersGU-data-structure-courses/OpenDSA/RST/en/Searching/ArraysIntro.rst

   - *Lookup:*
     The items are typically objects, and each object has a field called the *key*.
-The search algorithm is given a key, and should return the item having that key, if one exists.
+The search algorithm is given a key, and should return the item having that key (or a reference to the item, such as the position in the list).
 For example, a
-    database: given a list of people, find the person having a given personnummer.
+    database: given a list of people, find the person having a given personal identity number.

 * *Sorting*: Given a list of items, put them in ascending order.
   Again, there are two kinds of sorting problems: